Commitment to Sustainability

 - Foster a supportive relationship with small businesses in the Elk Valley.
 Make it a priority to hire local sub-contractors, consultants, and promote other local tourism operators.
 Purchase materials and office supplies from local vendors and above all else encourage local partnerships whenever possible.

-- Maintain an open dialogue with community grassroots conservation groups like Wildsight, as well as other local organizations like the Fernie Rod and Gun Club and Snowmobile Associations to communicate management decisions, restrictions and openings when it is possible.
+- Maintain an open dialogue with community grassroots conservation groups like Wildsight and The Elk River Alliance and other local organizations to communicate initiatives, management decisions, restrictions and openings when it is possible.
 This open dialogue strengthens relationships and builds mutual trust and respect.

 - Partner with the College of the Rockies Fernie Campus and Mountain Activities Skills Training (MAST) Program for programs and services offered on contract through many of Island Lake Lodge’s professional guides and/or by providing access to the property.

-- Allow access to lands for Avalanche Awareness programs and education
+- Allow access to lands for Canadian Avalanche Center Avalanche Awareness programs and education

 - Whenever possible hire local staff.

-- Support local community conservation efforts by displaying literature and cooperating with programs raising the profile or organizations like Wildsight, Y2Y, etc. to visitors and staff.
+- Support local community conservation efforts by displaying literature and cooperating with programs raising the profile or organizations like Wildsight, Wildsafe BC, Y2Y, etc. to visitors and staff.

 Energy Use and Fuel Consumption

-- We produce all our electricity (85 KW) using 2 flow through, hydro generators on Breyanne Springs and Iron Creek.
+- Produce all our electricity (85 KW) using 2 flow through, hydro generators on Breanne Springs.

 - Use diesel generator only as an emergency backup system.